learningsimulator/learningsimulator/joss_manuscript/paper.md

 \begin{equation}
     S \to B \to S'. \nonumber
 \end{equation}
-The reinforcement value of $S'$ gives the subject an indication of the quality of the response $B$ to $S$.
+Learning algorithms can then use the reinforcement value of $S'$ gives as an indication of the quality of the response $B$ to $S$.
-Specifically, this is accomplished by
+Specifically, this can be accomplished by
 <!--- the learning mechanism -->
 updating one or more of the subject's memory state variables.
 <!---
-In the case of operant conditioning, these include the associative strength between the stimulus $S$ and its response $B$.
+For example, in operant conditioning these may include the associative strength between the stimulus $S$ and the response $B$.
 -->
-The values of these state variables control the probabilities of future responses: if the response $B$ to stimulus $S$ leads to a reward (a stimulus with high reinforcement value), the subject will be more likely to respond with $B$ the next time it faces $S$.
+These state variables control the probabilities of future responses: if the response $B$ to stimulus $S$ leads to a reward (a stimulus with high reinforcement value), the subject will be more likely to respond with $B$ the next time it faces $S$.

-The user of Learning Simulator specifies in a text-based script how the output stimulus from the environment depends on the subject's response to the previous stimulus.
+The user of Learning Simulator specifies in a text script how the output stimulus from the environment depends on the subject's response to the previous stimulus.
 <!---
 Conversely, `Learning Simulator` also implements the stochastic decision